ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 {: #notificationstatusCLI}
 {: cli}

-Notifications are sent when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.
+Notifications are sent when you reach three different space thresholds – 75%, 90%, and 95%.

-- At **75 percent capacity**, a warning is sent that snapshot space usage exceeded 75 percent.
+- At **75% capacity**, a warning is sent that snapshot space usage exceeded 75%.
 To remediate this issue, you can manually add space, or delete retained unnecessary snapshots.
 You can reduce the number of retained snapshots in the schedule.
 If you reduce the snapshot data or increase the space, the warning system is reset, and no autodeletion occurs.
-- At **90 percent capacity**, a second warning is sent when snapshot space usage exceeded 90 percent.
-Like with reaching 75 percent capacity, if you take the necessary actions to decrease the snapshot data or increase the space, the warning system is reset and no autodeletion occurs.
+- At **90% capacity**, a second warning is sent when snapshot space usage exceeded 90%.
+Like with reaching 75% capacity, if you take the necessary actions to decrease the snapshot data or increase the space, the warning system is reset and no autodeletion occurs.
-- At **95 percent capacity**, a final warning is sent.
+- At **95% capacity**, a final warning is sent.
 If no action is taken to bring your space usage under the threshold, automatic deletion starts so that future snapshots can be created.
-Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95 percent.
-Snapshots continue to be deleted each time usage exceeds 95 percent until it drops under the threshold.
+Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95%.
+Snapshots continue to be deleted each time usage exceeds 95% until it drops under the threshold.
 If the space is manually increased or snapshots are manually deleted, the warning is reset and reissued if the threshold is exceeded again.
 If no actions are taken, this notification is the only warning that you receive.

 If snapshot space utilization increases too rapidly, then you might receive one notification before autodeletion of the oldest scheduled snapshot occurs.
 For example, if utilization jumps from 76% to 96% within 15 minutes, you receive one notification about exceeding 75% and one notification about exceeding 95%.
 The system skips the 90%-exceeded warning.
 {: note}